Set Google DNS on the Android system for your device and it should take less than 5 minutes.

 Finally, click Save to save your changes.

 That’s it! you’re done.
-Your DNS queries will now be handled by Google DNS system.
+Your DNS queries will now be handled by the Google DNS system.

 Which Is The Fastest DNS Server?